 - Lake Microsystems — Electronic systems for the hobby world.
 Cool lighting systems for R/C aircraft.

-- Remote Control Hobbies — The first stop for RC enthusiasts.
+- Remote Control Hobbies — The first stop in the South Puget Sound for R/C enthusiasts.
 Thom Martin, proprietor.